-Whenever academic dishonesty is discovered or suspected, the following procedures are followed:
+Whenever academic dishonesty is discovered or suspected, the following procedures are followed for undergraduate students.
+Procedures and consequences vary for graduate students:

 - 1. The instructor consults with the Dean of Studies about the particular situation.
-The Faculty Advisor is normally consulted before a decision is reached on how to proceed. - The instructor normally then discusses the situation directly with the student. - 3.
+The faculty advisor is normally informed before a decision is reached on how to proceed. - The instructor normally then discusses the situation directly with the student.
+Depending on the time of year, however, it is also common for the Dean to contact the student directly. - 3.
 If the instructor is satisfied that the suspicion is unfounded, no further action is taken. - 4.
 If, after discussing the situation with the student, the instructor determines that plagiarism or another kind of dishonesty has indeed occurred, the instructor again speaks with the Dean of Studies.
 The Dean of Studies then determines the specific consequences for the student.
-Students normally fail courses in which they have committed any form of academic dishonesty. - 5.
-One or more of the following consequences may be imposed per the discretion of the Dean of Studies: - First Offense: Failure in the class, Academic Probation, or Suspension. - Second Offense: Failure in the class, Academic Probation, Suspension, or Dismissal. - Appeals: Appeals of the decision in cases of suspension or dismissal must be made in writing to the Provost and Dean within 10 days of the letter of notification.
+Students normally fail courses in which they have committed any form of academic dishonesty. - One or more of the following consequences may be imposed per the discretion of the Dean of Studies: - First Offense: Failure in the class, Academic Probation, or Suspension. - Second Offense: Failure in the class, Academic Probation, Suspension, or Dismissal. - Appeals: Appeals of the decision in cases of suspension or dismissal must be made in writing to the Provost and Dean within 10 days of the letter of notification.
 Decisions of the Provost and Dean are final.